 - Allow steaks to rest for 8-10 minutes.

-- In the same pan over medium heat, add your mushrooms and cook for about 3 minutes until mushrooms become tender.5 ounces Baby bella mushrooms
+- In the same pan over medium heat (or in a saucepan if you are just making the sauce), add your mushrooms and cook for about 3 minutes until mushrooms become tender.5 ounces Baby bella mushrooms

 - Add the capers to the mushrooms and cook for one minute.1 ounce capers